vignesh-vj01/vignesh-vj01/README.md

 <h4 align = "center" >I am currently doing react.js.I Consider myself as a skilled JavaScript Developer.I like problems as they enable us to change our way of thinking.</h4>

+ - 👨🏽‍💻 I’m a Student at [Unversity of Madras](https://www.unom.ac.in/);

+ - 💼 I’m completed my Bachelor's degree in Computer Science at [SSASC](https://www.ssasc.edu.in/);

+ - 🤔 My interests are with Web App Development 🖥️, Arduino 🖥️, Hacking 🖥️, Cricket 🏏, Space 🚀, etc..;

  - 👀 &nbsp; I’m interested in **learning technical stuffs** and **building real-world applications**

  - 🌱 &nbsp; All of my projects are available at [My Portfolio]()